MasteryEducation/SecuritiesExamsMastery.ca/content/csc/1/1/index.md

 - [ ] Transfer all shares to a clearinghouse before issuing them
 - [ ] Issue bonds directly to the public

-> **Explanation:** Before listing, a company must file a prospectus and meet disclosure requirements as set out by provincial regulators and exchange rules.
+> **Explanation:**( Before listing, a company must file a prospectus and meet disclosure requirements as set out by provincial regulators and exchange rules.)

----

 ### True or False: CIRO protects investors by registering and regulating all publicly listed Canadian corporations.